fdhidalgo/geocode_br_polling_stations/README.md

 -   `local_id`: Unique identifier for the polling station in a given election.
 This will vary across time, even for polling stations that are active in multiple elections.

--   `panel_id`: Unique identifier for a polling station that is constant across time.
-We describe below this variable is constructed.

 -   `ano`: Election year

 -   `sg_uf`: State abbreviation